sadab-halim/Interview-Questions/README.md

 - Inheritance
 - Abstraction

-## How Object Oriented Programming is related to the real world?
-- There are mainly four pillars (features) of OOP.
-If all of these four features are presented in programming, the programming is called  perfect Object Oriented Programming.
-  - Abstraction
-  - Encapsulation
-  - Inheritance
-  - Polymorphism

 ### Object
 - Any real world entity which can have some characteristics or which can perform some tasks is called as Object.